 This hammock folds up and is so light you can take it with you anywhere.
 It includes tree straps and carabiners.
 Adjustable.
 It is available in both double and single sizes with multiple colors.
 Made of nylon.

 Some quality and material ripping concerns.
 Carabiner failed for one user.

 Straps are 10 feet long and can hold a lot of weight.
 Made from anti-tearing parachute material.
 Easy to set up and begin use.
 Fits into a very small bag and is very lightweight.
 The carabiners are strong and durable.

 The fabric is a bit thin, leading to less insulation than we would like.

 Super lightweight at only 16 oz.
-Made of a quick drying nylon taffeta.
-A very comfortable hammock for sleeping.
-Comes in 24 color choices.
+Made of quick-drying nylon taffeta.
+Very comfortable in warmer weather conditions.
 Also comes in a double size.
 Includes higher quality carabiners than other brands.
-Packs very small.
-A durable product that will give you years of use.

 Camping straps must be purchased separately.

-Holds two people without any problems.
+Holds 2 people without any problems.
 Great for tall people because of its extra length of over 10 feet.
-Comfortable and able to handle a lot of weight – rated for up to 1,000 lbs.
+Comfortable and able to handle a lot of weight—rated for up to 1,000 lbs.
 Includes extra carabiners for hanging.
-We really like the sturdy design features of carabiners attached with straps instead of ropes.

 Included ropes are not enough to hang the hammock.
 Consider buying extra straps.